 TAP is a New York State grant entitlement program for residents of the State.
 Applicants must be enrolled in at least 12 credits per semester and matriculated in an approved New York State postsecondary program.
-Awards range from $500 to $5,000 for undergraduates.
+Awards range from $500 to $5,665 for undergraduates.
 A FAFSA must be filed first in order to receive the TAP application link online.
-File for TAP each year as soon as possible after April 1 with the New York State Higher Education Services Corporation in Albany.
 The TAP application is also used to apply for other New York State grant programs and scholarship awards.

 Visit the HESC website for additional information on TAP.

 Does your award package include an ESTIMATED TAP GRANT?
-If NYS HESC does not provide The New Paltz Financial Aid Office with an actual TAP grant amount for you, an estimate will appear in your aid package instead.
+If NYS HESC does not provide the Office of Student Financial Services with an actual TAP grant amount for you, an estimate will appear in your aid package instead.
 Estimated TAP grants indicate that action is required on your part.

 Why is my TAP estimated?
 It could be because one of the following....

 1. You have not completed the Express TAP Application (ETA).
 If you wish to be considered for a TAP grant, you must first complete the ETA online at www.hesc.ny.gov.
 Duplicate forms may be obtained online at hesc.ny.gov or by calling (888) NYS-HESC.

 2. You have not responded to a request for additional information from NYSHESC regarding your ETA.
 If you have questions, contact HESC at (888) NYS-HESC.

 3. You need to change the college code to SUNY New Paltz 0925 at hesc.ny.gov.